Three Good Reasons to Replace Your Air Conditioner

-Air conditioners and heat pumps last an average of 10 to 12 years, while furnaces have a life span of around 15 to 20 years.
+Air conditioner last an average of 10 to 12 years, while furnaces have a life span of around 15 to 20 years.
 If your equipment is within those ranges, expect more repairs in the near future.

 Technology changes all the time.
 This is as true for your heating and cooling system as it is for your phone.
-By replacing aging equipment, you’ll be able to take advantage of smart new features and increased efficiencies that can save you money on your utility bills.
+By replacing aging equipment, you may take advantage of smart new features.
+Therefore, it may help to increase efficiencies that can save you money on your utility bills.

 Air conditioning repairs can be inconvenient, but continuous repairs can become expensive!
 Even with the help of a highly skilled HVAC contractor, an air conditioner may start to show its age.
-To keep unexpected costs under control, you may want to establish a repair cost cutoff point – meaning that you will replace your air conditioner if repairs cost more than your set amount.
+To keep unexpected costs under control, you may want to establish a repair cost cutoff point.
+That means that you will replace your air conditioner if repairs cost more than your set amount.
 At that point, you may want to start researching new an energy-efficient air conditioner.

 How expensive does an air conditioner repair need to be before it’s not worth repairing it?
 If a major piece of AC equipment fails or the repair cost is close to 1/2 the price a new air conditioner, it may be better to replace the system.2 Yet, you should always discuss repair vs. replacement options with your HVAC technician to get a better idea of repair costs and the predicted lifespan of your current unit.

 Most people want to save money on their monthly energy bills.
 According to EnergyStar, your heating and cooling system may be responsible for up to half of your energy bill.
 There could be many reasons for your high energy bills.
 However, your air conditioning unit SEER rating, the Seasonal Energy Efficiency Ratio, may a contributing factor.
 The higher the SEER rating, the less energy the unit will use.
 Licensed HVAC dealer should be able to let you know if a higher SEER unit is right for you.